autorope/donkeydocs/docs/utility/ui.md

 ## The tub manager
 ![Tub_manager UI](../assets/ui-tub-manager.png)

-In the tub manager screen you have to select the car directory that contains the config file `myconfig.py` first, using the `Load car directory` button.
-Then select the tub you want to be working with using `Load tub`, the tub needs to be inside the car directory.
+In the tub manager screen you have to select the car directory that contains the config file `config.py` first.
+Typically, you'll create a `mycar` directory (`mkdir mycar`) and download [this](https://github.com/autorope/donkeycar/blob/main/donkeycar/templates/cfg_complete.py) config file and rename it to `config.py`.
+Then just select the `mycar` directory, using the `Load car directory` button.

+Then we'll load the data.
+If you haven't already created a `data` directory in your `mycar` folder, do so now (`mkdir data`).
+Transfer all the data from the corresponding `data` folder on your car to this folder, using the "car connection" tab described below or manually using rsync or your other favorite file transfer utility. *The term "tub" refers to the directory that holds all the data you recorded from your car*.
+Then select the `data` folder using the `Load tub` button (just select the folder, not the manifest files within it).
 The application remembers the last loaded config and tub.

 The drop-down menu `Add/remove' in the data panel to the left of the image allows to select the record fields, like `user/angle`, `user/throttle`, etc.